Fred Beell

-Fred A. Beell (January 17, 1876 – August 5, 1933) was a German-born American professional wrestler and police officer.
+Friedrich A. "Fred" Beell (born January 17, 1876 – August 5, 1933) was a German-born American professional wrestler and police officer.

 Early life

-Fred Beell was born in West Prussia, Province of Prussia on January 17, 1876.
-When he was three years old, his family migrated to the United States, settling in Marshfield, Wisconsin.
+Fred Beell was born on January 17, 1876, in Prussia, as one of five children to Wilhelm and Augusta Beell.
+His birthplace is most commonly listed as West Prussia (part of the province of Prussia at the time of Beell's birth), though it has also been given as Saxony.
+In 1880, when Beell was three years old, his family migrated to the United States, settling in Marshfield, Wisconsin.
 He attended Immanual Lutheran School as a child, and at the age of fourteen he began working at the Upham mill in Marshfield.
+He was locally known for his strength, reportedly capable of carrying a 200 lb deer over his shoulders and keeping a half-barrel of tar balanced while climbing a 20 ft ladder while still a teenager.

-Beell joined the United States Army, serving in the Spanish–American War.
+Beell joined the United States Army, serving in the Spanish–American War as part of the 2nd Wisconsin Infantry Regiment.
 He married Anna Scheren on August 6, 1902.

 Professional wrestling career

-Beell first became a professional wrestler in the late 1890s, during a time when professional wrestlers would fight numerous exhibition matches each month, keeping them on the road constantly.
+Beell was introduced to wrestling in 1894 by travelling wrestler Louis Cannon.
+At the time, wrestlers would fight numerous exhibition matches each month, keeping them on the road constantly.
 The “Beell Throw” was named after him, based on his perfection of the wrestling move.

 On February 3, 1900, Beell defeated Ed Adamson, winning $238.50 for the match.
 On April 9, 1900, Beell defeated William West to become the Northwest Wrestling Champion.
 It was not until 1906 that he gained national attention, when he defeated Frank Gotch, the reigning American Heavyweight Wrestling Champion.
 Gotch defeated him 16 days later in Kansas City.
-He eventually quit wrestling in 1919.
-After retiring, he became a police officer in Marshfield.
+Beell quit wrestling in 1919 and in 1921, he became a police officer in Marshfield.